pivovarit/articles/README.md

 - [Effectively Sealed Classes in Java](https://4comprehension.com/effectively-sealed-classes-in-java/) [(snippets)](https://github.com/pivovarit/articles/tree/master/java-sealed-classes)
 - [CompletableFuture Timeouts in Java](https://4comprehension.com/completablefuture-timeout/) [(snippets)](https://github.com/pivovarit/articles/tree/master/java-completable-future-timeouts)
 - [Implementing a Sliding Window Stream/Spliterator in Java](https://4comprehension.com/sliding-window-stream-spliterator-in-java/) [(snippets)](https://github.com/pivovarit/articles/tree/master/java-sliding-window-stream)

+## Running
+In most cases, I'm using a simple unit-testing infrastructure to squeeze multiple examples in a single file - it's enough to import the module in your IDE and run JUnit tests.

+However, there might be some exceptions - in such cases, you will find instructions in matching articles